evolvingstuff/vdw2/content/posts/preterm-birth-and-low-vitamin-d-many-studies.md

 │   full_match: `__((Preterm birth cost for employers approximately 50,000 dollars – Oct 2017|Suspect lifetime cost of health problems of preemies exceeds that of term birth))__`
 │   inner_content: `((Preterm birth cost for employers approximately 50,000 dollars – Oct 2017|Suspect lifetime cost of health problems of preemies exceeds that of term birth))`
 │   children:
-│   ├── LocalLinkNode
+│   ├── AliasedLocalLinkNode
 │   │   full_match: `((Preterm birth cost for employers approximately 50,000 dollars – Oct 2017|Suspect lifetime cost of health problems of preemies exceeds that of term birth))`
 │   │   inner_content: `Preterm birth cost for employers approximately 50,000 dollars – Oct 2017|Suspect lifetime cost of health problems of preemies exceeds that of term birth`
-│   │   page: `Preterm birth cost for employers approximately 50,000 dollars – Oct 2017|Suspect lifetime cost of health problems of preemies exceeds that of term birth`
+│   │   page: `Preterm birth cost for employers approximately 50,000 dollars – Oct 2017`
 │   │   children:
 │   │   ├── TextNode
 │   │   │   full_match: `Preterm birth cost for employers approximately 50,000 dollars – Oct 2017|Suspect lifetime cost of health problems of preemies exceeds that of term birth`